eriiin/Deepfake-detection-project-for-CS523/README.md

 1. Save the dataset under the same directory as the jupyter notebook files.
 Under this dataset there should be 3 different dir named `train/`, `valid/`, and `test/`.
-If you don't want to make changes to the path in the jupyter notebook file, you can name the dataset `140k/`
+If you don't want to make changes to the path in the jupyter notebook file, you can name the dataset `140K-data/` and make sure the path to `train/`, `valid/`, and `test/` is called

 2. uncomment the save module cell and run the notebooks to train and save modules